Deir ez-Zor campaign (2017–2019): Third phase

-On 10 September, the SDF began to advance from 4 different fronts towards the areas controlled by the ISIL – the pocket with Hajin, al-Susa, al-Shafa, and the neighboring villages straddling the eastern banks of the Euphrates river.
+On 10 September, the SDF began to advance from 4 different fronts towards the areas controlled by ISIL – the pocket with Hajin, al-Susa, al-Shafa, and the neighboring villages straddling the eastern banks of the Euphrates river.
 On the following day, 11 September, the third and final phase of the operation officially commenced, under the code name of "Terrorism Defeat Battle".
 According to the SDF, the first defense lines of ISIL were broken on September 13.

-On 20 September, the SDF fully captured Al-Baghuz Fawqani and secured the destroyed bridge to al-Bukamal.
-On the same day, ISIL launched a counterattack targeting the SDF in Al-Baghuz Fawqani; in the counterattack, ISIL stated to have killed 20 fighters from the Syrian Democratic Forces.
-On 25 September, the SDF captured the village of Ash Shājilah, north of Al-Baghuz Fawqani.
-The next day, ISIL conducted multiple SVBIED attacks on SDF positions in Al-Baghuz Fawqani, reportedly killing and injuring scores of SDF-affiliated Kurdish fighters, with a heavy firefight occurring soon after between ISIL and American-backed Kurdish forces in the town.
-Despite heavy resistance, the SDF continued to advance north of Al-Baghuz Fawqani and captured parts of al-Marashidah village, just southwest of al-Susah.
+On 20 September, the SDF fully captured al-Baghuz Fawqani and secured the destroyed bridge to al-Bukamal.
+On the same day, ISIL counterattacked al-Baghuz Fawqani, with ISIL stating that they had killed 20 SDF fighters.
+On 25 September, the SDF captured the village of Ash Shājilah, north of al-Baghuz Fawqani.
+The next day, ISIL conducted multiple SVBIED attacks on SDF positions in al-Baghuz Fawqani, reportedly killing and injuring scores of SDF-affiliated Kurdish fighters, with a heavy firefight occurring soon after.
+Despite heavy resistance, the SDF continued to advance north of al-Baghuz Fawqani and captured parts of al-Marashidah village, located southwest of al-Susah.